George Kittle Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 - So far this season, 15.6% of the 302 passes thrown by his team have gone Kittle's way.

-- With three targets in the red zone this season, Kittle has been on the receiving end of 8.3% of his team's 36 red zone pass attempts.
+- Kittle has seen the ball thrown his way three times in the red zone this season, 8.3% of his team's 36 red zone pass attempts.

-- The 49ers have run 50.9% passing plays and 49.1% rushing plays this season.
-They rank 18th in the NFL in scoring.
+- The 49ers, who rank 18th in the NFL in points scored, have attempted a pass 50.9% of the time while running the ball 49.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Vikings.